lperezu1/Hispanic_candidates_NC/README.md

 # Hispanic_candidates_NC
 Hispanic candidates in North Carolina for the Nov.
 2022 election.

-## The News & Observer did this data project to obtain a statewide list of all Hispanic candidates on the ballot in the Nov.
+## The News & Observer did this project to obtain a statewide list of all Hispanic or Latino candidates on the ballot in the Nov.
 2022 election.

 The N&O obtained this list of candidates by joining the North Carolina State Board of Election's current 'Statewide Voter Registration' database with its '2022 Candidate List Spreadsheet (CSV) (with email addresses)' database.